 Pull impeller off the pump bearing.
-For this purpose two (from engine no. ...
-5025 001 onwards four) M8 threaded bores are provided.
+For this purpose four M8 threaded bores are provided.

 Centre the pump housing on a suitable holder.
 Use suitable mandrel to press the water pump shaft with bearing out of the housing.
-The shaft and bearing are encapsulated and are exchanged together only.
+The shaft and bearing are encapsulated and are exchanged